waysidekoi/graduate-guide/contacting_companies.md

 1. Getting introduced by someone you know to someone at that company.
 2. Find a way to meet someone from that company in person either at a meet up, user group, conference, etc.

+Start Sleuthing!
+You can find people's Twitter handles, email addresses or Meetup names just by trying the same username on another service.
+For example, have an engineer's Github profile name and want to follow them or ping them on Twitter....maybe they use the same name!

 If you can't do either of those, I suggest then doing this:

 3. Find a company.